 We love our furry friends and want to keep them healthy.
-Believe it or not, good dental care for dogs is the key to maintaining a long life for our beloved pets.
+Believe it or not, brushing dog teeth is the key to maintaining a long life for our beloved pets.
 When your dog is a puppy, they have only 28 teeth.
 However, within four to six months, their puppy teeth get replaced by 42 permanent teeth.

 Your dog’s teeth will last much longer than human teeth due to the very low sugar content in their diets.
 However, even with the low sugar diet, your pet will need frequent teeth cleaning.
 In fact, daily brushing ensures a healthier pet and fewer visits to the veterinarian for issues related to dental disease.